 Vectors are contained only in a selection of very specific file types, and there are some file types that contains a single bitmap.
 If the file is one of the following, it is strictly a bitmap, and nothing else:

 .gif (Flexi can handle non-animated gifs, but nothing else)

-The following file types can contain Vectors, however they can also contain bitmaps:
+The following file types can contain Vectors, (however, note that they can also contain bitmaps):